david-wei-01001/CryptoCare/README.md

 ## WebPage

-This project was submitted to the **2024 MIT Bitcoin Hackathon: Scaling Up**.\
+This project was submitted to the **2024 MIT Bitcoin Hackathon: Scaling Up**.

 For more details about the project and its contributions, you can view our submission on DevPost.

 [Read more about CryptoCare on DevPost](https://devpost.com/software/cryptocare-ug6jbq?ref_content=user-portfolio&ref_feature=in_progress)

 ## FireBase

 In case of firebase project expiration, please:

-- set up a new firebase project
+- set up a new Firebase project
 - go to `frontend/src/components/FireBase/firebase.js` and modify the `firebaseConfig` to:

 ```javascript